WestJet Psychiatric Service Dog and ESA Policies

 Which Airlines Are Still Allowing ESA Dogs?

 Several airlines still allow ESAs, including Latam Airlines and Volaris.
 International airlines that allow ESAs include Air France, China Airlines, and AsianaAir, among others.
-Because policies change often, it's always a good idea to call the specific airline.
+Because policies change often, it's always a good idea to call a specific airline.

 Can My Dog Sit on My Lap During a WestJet Flight?